programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 all_comments
 ```

-Next, load in the files containing video data:
+Next, read in the metadata from the `basicinfo.csv` files.

 ```
 video_files <- list.files(path = "ytdt_data/",